aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 For those reasons, we consider it essential for the CDK team to retain the capability to perform experiments with our APIs (of course, only those that are clearly marked as such).

+## 4. Using experimental modules should be easy

+Our development methodology is highly dependent on feedback from the community before finalizing APIs.
+To encourage users to use and provide feedback on experimental APIs,  we should make them easy to use.

 # Proposed changes